 Managing Lupus During Pregnancy

 Regular checkups every 2-4 weeks are essential.
-Medications like hydroxychloroquine may continue under supervision.
+Under supervision, medications like hydroxychloroquine may continue.
 Avoid drugs like NSAIDs or certain immunosuppressants.
-Diet and rest are vital to reduce stress on your body.
+Diet and rest are vital to reducing stress on your body.

 Open communication with your care team ensures adjustments to treatment plans.
 Educating yourself through Lupus awareness resources empowers you to recognize warning signs like swelling or extreme fatigue.
-Early action improves chances of a healthy delivery for both you and your baby.
+Early action improves your and your baby’s chances of a healthy delivery.

 Recent Research and Advances in Lupus

 Scientists are finding new ways to manage lupus every year.
-They are working hard to make Lupus treatment better and understand the disease’s causes.
+They are working hard to improve treatment and understand the disease’s causes.

 Breakthrough Discoveries

-Recent studies have shown exciting Lupus treatment progress:
+Recent studies have shown exciting progress in Lupus treatment:

 Future Directions in Treatment